 trade:adjust(TradeDelta(-5), "LP")

-Gets a specific leg by name.
+Gets a specific leg by name, or nil when that leg is not present.

 Parameters: name (string) - name of the leg

-Returns: Leg object
+Returns: Leg object or nil

 local my_leg = trade:leg("LC")